Skip to content

 Webhook helpers

-When your site’s feed rebuilds, Ghost Writr POSTs a feed.updated body to your registered URL with an X-GW-Signature header.
+When your site’s feed rebuilds, Ghost Writr POSTs a feed.updated body to your registered URL.
+Each delivery carries three headers — Webhook-Id, Webhook-Timestamp, and Webhook-Signature — and the signature is an HMAC over the id, timestamp, and raw body together, so it’s replay-safe.
 Verify it, then bust your cache and re-fetch.
-The same two helpers sign and verify, so the signature matches by construction.
+The same helpers sign and verify, so the signature matches by construction.
 See instant updates.

 FeedUpdatedPayload: